sampsyo/cs6120/content/blog/2020-12-20-bril-algebraic-data-types/index.md

    [`bril-rs/src/main.rs`](https://github.com/Calsign/bril/blob/algebraic-types/bril-rs/src/main.rs)

-Additionally, I added support for the new instructions to the TypeScript, Ocaml, and Rust libraries as required to do the above.
+Additionally, I added support for the new instructions to the TypeScript, OCaml, and Rust libraries as required to do the above.

 The code is available on the [`algebraic-types` branch](https://github.com/Calsign/bril/tree/algebraic-types) of my